R300-AI/MTK-genio-demo/README.md

 ## How to Use This?
   Genio provides acceleration options for TLite models using Mali GPU and MDLA, while other operations are executed on the Cortex-A CPU.

+  NeuronRT is a runtime library for neural network inference. and ArmNN is a neural network inference library optimized for Arm CPUs and GPUs.
 If you are interested in porting your TLite model to these chips, you can follow the instructions below to download this example repository to your Genio board and set up the necessary environment (Python=`3.12`).
   ```bash
   $ git clone https://github.com/R300-AI/MTK-genio-demo.git
   $ cd MTK-genio-demo